NEVED123/PgnAnalyzer/DOCS.md

 ### public class EcoReader

-Can be indexed by eco code.
+Turns a tsv file of eco's into an object which can be indexed by code.
 Indexing is case-insensitive.

 #### Properties
 \[None]